unterberg-dev/react-classmate/README.md

   type: ButtonType
   $isActive?: boolean
 }
-// note how we pass "button" as the second argument to limit the component to a button const ExtendedButton = rsc.extend(rsc.button<SomeButtonProps>``, 'button')<ExtendedButtonProps>` some-class
+// note how we pass "button" as the second argument to limit the component to button attributes const ExtendedButton = rsc.extend(rsc.button``, 'button')<ExtendedButtonProps>` some-class
   ${p => {
     if (p.type === 'submit') {